 The design of the new phone is actually pretty nice.
 Sure, it’s no Galaxy S series, but it’s basic and sleek with a metal body.
 On the back, you’ll find a colored band that stretches across the camera module.
 As expected, the design is much cleaner than the 2016 version, meaning you won’t have to settle for a cheap-looking phone just because you’re getting a midrange device.

-If you’re looking to get the device for yourself, you can visit the Verizon website.
+If you’re looking to get the device for yourself, you can visit the Verizon or Sprint websites.
+Verizon is selling the phone for $240, while Sprint is offering the phone for $265.
 We’ll update this article as we hear more about the Samsung Galaxy J7’s availability across different carriers.

-Updated on 03-23-2017 by Christian de Looper: Added news that the Samsung Galaxy J7 is now available.
+Updated on 04-11-2017 by Christian de Looper: Added news about Sprint variant, the Galaxy S7 Perx.

 - OnePlus 7T vs. iPhone 11: Which one will capture your next paycheck?

 - What is RCS messaging?
 Everything you need to know about the SMS successor

 - Samsung Galaxy S20 Plus vs. iPhone 11 Pro Max: Get Plus or go Max?

 - Samsung Galaxy S20 Plus vs. Google Pixel 4 XL: Which big phone wins?

 - Best cheap smartphone deals for May 2021